How much do welders make?

 Review your prices

 As a welding business owner, you’ll be able to set your own rates.
-However, it’s important to make sure they’re competitive, and that they can easily cover your expenses.
+However, it’s important to ensure they’re competitive and can easily cover your expenses.

 If you find that the money you make from a job isn’t enough to cover your outgoings, the chances are you’re charging too little.
 You could explore putting your prices up or reviewing the services you offer to focus more on your highest-earning jobs.